dmarshNAIT/dmarshNAIT.github.io/COMP1017_html.markdown

 ```

 ### Block-level elements
 Block level elements start on a new line and take up the full width available.
+We can set their height and width in CSS.
 Some that we've learned about are:
 + The `<article>` tag is a sectioning element for content that would make sense all on its own: a blog post, news story, or, of course, an article.
 + The `<aside>` tag is a sectioning element for extra info that isn't the key content of a page: a glossary, related links, etc. An `<aside>` with a `<nav>` inside is generally how we'd mark up sidebar navigation.
 + The `<blockquote>` tag is how we mark up a quotation.